An oral agreement should never replace a written one. Make sure you have a good ghostwriting contract before you begin a book project.

 Show you communicate well

-I need my authors to be available to review pages I send or answer questions that come up as I write.
-Understand that you’ll need to put in a couple hours a week on your project with me.
+As a ghostwriter, I will require that my authors be available to review pages I send or answer questions that come up as I write.
+You will need to put in a two to three hours a week on your project with me.

 I seek out clients who communicate well and respect my time.
 From experience, I know that working with these clients will be easier because they will respond to my queries and be a true partner on the project.
 Of course, I will always do the heavy lifting for any book project I take on, but the client’s contributions are vital to the success of the project.

 On the flip side, if a client needs me to send five emails before answering a question or doesn’t make a scheduled appointment, it takes me longer to complete a project.

 I will sometimes give discounts (or add words for free) to a client who communicates well and respects my time.

 If you’re willing to pay the cost to hire a ghostwriter, it’s good to know that there are three main categories of writers:

 Mid-range professional writers